Hidden Potential Seminars

 About Param Srikantia

 Param Srikantia, professor in BW's Division of Business Administration, is a former television host in India who knows the art of entertaining and energizing a live audience.
-His seminars, are billed as “an exploration of the secrets of happiness practiced for centuries by cultures and civilizations around the world.”

 Before joining BW, Srikantia was consultant to The World Bank Group, designing workshops on poverty reduction strategies for finance ministers from 30+ countries.
 Earlier, as program officer for an organization established by the US Agency for International Development, he delivered workshops on strategic planning to top management teams in 70 countries.
 In India, he headed up human resources for American Cyanamid Company and was personnel manager for the Unilever Group.